Chart Color Schemes

 An assessment of population growth drivers in Pemberton reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Pemberton's population was around 5,643 as of November 2025.
-This reflected an increase of 445 people since the 2021 Census, which reported a population of 5,198 people.
-The change was inferred from the estimated resident population of 5,571 from the ABS as of June 2024 and an additional 96 validated new addresses since the Census date.
-This level of population equated to a density ratio of 0.60 persons per square kilometer.
-Pemberton's growth rate of 8.6% since the 2021 census exceeded the SA3 area's growth rate of 8.1%, indicating it was a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration, contributing approximately 64.9% of overall population gains during recent periods.
+Pemberton's population is approximately 5,643 as of November 2025.
+This figure represents an increase of 445 people, or 8.6%, since the 2021 Census which recorded a population of 5,198.
+The change is inferred from the estimated resident population of 5,571 in June 2024 and an additional 96 validated new addresses since the Census date.
+This results in a population density ratio of 0.60 persons per square kilometer.
+Pemberton's growth rate of 8.6% since the 2021 census exceeds that of the SA3 area (8.1%), making it a growth leader in the region.
+Interstate migration contributed approximately 64.9% of overall population gains during recent periods, driving this growth.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilized growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Considering projected demographic shifts, a population increase just below the median of regional areas nationally was expected, with the area projected to expand by 498 persons to reach approximately 6,141 people by 2041 based on the latest population numbers, reflecting an overall increase of 7.5% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering projected demographic shifts, a population increase just below the median of regional areas nationally is expected.
+The area is projected to expand by 498 persons to reach 6,141 by 2041, reflecting an overall increase of 7.5% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population